-Technical Leader at Jonah Group since March 2020
+Technical Leader at Jonah Group from March 2020 to November 2020

 The team is composed of 7 people (including myself, developers, and QA) and I was responsible for technical decisions, design decisions, code reviews, technical assessments and estimations, prioritization of technical issues, technical debt management, and legacy migration.